GoogleCloudPlatform/cluster-toolkit/resources/scripts/startup-script/README.md

 ## Description
-This resource creates startup scripts by chaining together a list of provided shell scripts and ansible configs, or "runners".
-These startup scripts can be provided to compute VMs in their resource Settings.
+This resource creates startup scripts by chaining together a list runners.
+Each runner receives the following attributes:
+- `destination`: (Required) The name of the file at the destination VM.
+If a path if provided, the file will be copied at that path, otherwise, the file will be created in a temporary folder and deleted once the startup script runs.
+- `type`: (Required) The type of the runner, one of the following:
+  - `shell`: The runner is a shell script and will be executed once copied to the destination VM.
+  - `ansible-local`: The ansible is an ansible playbook, and will run with `ansible-playbook --connection=local --inventory=localhost, --limit localhost <destination>`
+  - `data`: The data specified will be copied to `<destination>`.
+No action will be performed after the data is staged.
+- `content`: (Optional) Data as `string` to be uploaded.
+Must be defined if `source` is not.
+- `source`: (Optional) A path to the file or data you want to upload.
+Must be defined if `content` is not.

 Runners will be uploaded to a [GCS bucket](https://cloud.google.com/storage/docs/creating-buckets).
-VMs using the startup script created by this resource will pull the runners from that bucket, and therefore must have access to GCS.
+This bucket will be named as `${var.deployment_name}-startup-scripts-${random_id}`.
+VMs using the startup script created by this resource will pull the runners content from a GCS bucket and therefore must have access to GCS.

 For more information on how to use startup scripts on Google Cloud Platform, please refer to [this document](https://cloud.google.com/compute/docs/instances/startup-scripts/linux).